ssbc/.github/profile/README.md

 3. Have had created enough pull requests to our repos and gotten them merged by others members
 4. Have been active at least once during the last 12 months

-The last 2 rules are calculated automatically via [TrustNet Org](https://github.com/staltz/trustnet-org) every Monday as a [GitHub Actions job](https://github.com/ssbc/.github/actions).
+The last 2 rules are calculated automatically via [TrustNet Org](https://github.com/staltz/trustnet-org) every Monday as a [GitHub Actions job](https://github.com/ssbc/.github/actions/workflows/members.yml).

+As a member, you have admin access to this org, and can merge pull requests.

 [Website](http://scuttlebutt.nz/) | [OpenCollective](https://opencollective.com/secure-scuttlebutt-consortium) | [Protocol Guide](https://ssbc.github.io/scuttlebutt-protocol-guide/) | [Dev docs](https://dev.scuttlebutt.nz/#/) | [Code of conduct](https://github.com/ssbc/.github/blob/master/CODE_OF_CONDUCT.md)